expressjs/expressjs.com/_posts/2025-01-09-v5-1-latest-release.md

 title: "Express@5.1.0: Now the Default on npm with LTS Timeline"
 tags: news, release
 author: Express Technical Committee
-description: Express goes latest with the 5.1.0 release and announces an LTS schedule for v4 and v5 release lines.
+description: Express 5.1.0 is now the default on npm, and we're introducing an official LTS schedule for the v4 and v5 release lines.
 ---

 Express v5.0.0 was released on September 9th last year, but we didn't make it the `latest` release on npm.
 Many asked us